kumar303/yacht/README.md

 # Dev

+First, make sure you clone the repo with all submodules:

+`git clone --recursive git://github.com/kumar303/yacht.git`

-To get started, make sure you have the latest volo:
+To set up a dev environment, make sure you have the latest volo:

 `npm install -g volo`